Banh-Canh/MaxTac/README.md

 With MaxTac, it is possible to open an ingress/egress from/to an ip or a group of pods, with one resource Access or External Access, and delete it or recreate it all at once in a few seconds.

-It is especially useful, if you desire to manage dynamically multiple netpols at once or if you want to set network rules if a more straightforward way.
+It is especially useful, if you desire to manage dynamically multiple netpols at once or if you want to set network rules if a more straightforward way as it basically allows you to tell which group of pods can go talk to which other group of pods by polling labeled services then pulling out their podSelectors to create the corresponding netpols.

 ---